 1. Gulyás

 What is Gulyás: Hungarian goulash.
-This Hungary’s national dish is a thick soup or stew made with beef, potato, carrots, and seasoned with paprika and other spices.
+Hungary’s national dish is a thick soup or stew made with beef, potatoes, carrots, and seasoned with paprika and other spices.
 If there is only one dish you must eat in Budapest, this is it!
 Every Hungarian restaurant in Budapest serves this local specialty.
 Eat it with bread and some additional spice if you dare (it’s super spicy!)

 2. Lángos